-\checkmark (Set/Reset): Press this button to set or reset certain functions and to turn off or acknowledge messages on the DIC.
+√ (Set/Reset): Press this button to set or reset certain functions and to turn off or acknowledge messages on the DIC. 품: (Customization): Press this button to customize the feature settings on your vehicle.
+See Vehicle Personalization (With DIC Buttons) on page 5-43 for more information.

-E: (Customization): Press this button to customize the feature settings on your vehicle.
-See Vehicle Personalization (With DIC Buttons) on page 5-41 for more information. i (Vehicle Information): Press this button to display the oil life, park assist on vehicles with this feature, units, tire pressure readings on vehicles with this feature, and compass calibration and zone setting on vehicles with this feature.
+this button to display the oil life, park assist on vehicles with this feature, units, tire pressure readings on vehicles with this feature, and compass calibration and zone setting on vehicles with this feature.

-Crip/Fuel): Press this button to display the odometer, trip odometers, fuel range, average economy, timer, fuel used, and average speed.
+(Trip/Fuel): Press this button to display the odometer, trip odometers, fuel range, average economy, timer, fuel used, and average speed.